 A Recipe for Success

 What happens when you combine the two can be magical.
-I must be hungry, because my mind immediately goes to food.
 Think of design and development as the peanut butter and jelly of a sandwich.
 You can make a sandwich with just jelly or just peanut butter, but it won't be nearly as good as the sandwich with both.
 This also applies when building a website.

 Now let's go from the other direction.
 You have a great idea for yet another application that is going to revolutionize your industry, and you found a developer who can make it work.
 Your developer jumps right into creating the application according to the idea you have.
 The end result is a product that may function according to specifications you set out, but is it useful?
 What is the user's experience, and does it really meet the need you were trying to fulfill?
 What does it look like?

 Mix it all Together

 What if you combined the two ingredients?

 Take your great idea, then take the time to plan out how to present it to your users.
 Build out the structure of the application, planning for the customers you are trying to serve.
 Sketch out the user interface (also known as UI) and user experience (UX).
 Then, have a designer give it a look and style that is visually pleasing.
 If you really want to go all out, build a wireframe model of the site so you can play with how it all flows together.

 Once all of that is done, development can begin.
 Gather all of the material you have and let a developer bring the design to life.
 Since the structure of the site is already planned out and the developer knows how users will interact with it, they can use the best tools available to meet your needs and the needs of your customers.
 With a good plan in place, the developer can use the right technology to make the site work exactly as you envisioned.